-One of the most sought-after jobs in AI, machine learning engineers must possess strong software skills, be able to apply predictive models and utilize natural language processing while working with massive data sets.
-In addition, machine learning engineers are expected to know software development methodology, agile practices and the complete range of modern software development tools right from IDEs like Eclipse and IntelliJ to the components of a continuous deployment pipeline.
+One of the most sought-after jobs in AI, machine learning engineers must possess strong software skills, be able to apply predictive models, and utilize natural language processing while working with massive data sets.
+Also, machine learning engineers are expected to know software development methodology, agile practices, and the complete range of modern software development tools right from IDEs like Eclipse and IntelliJ to the components of a continuous deployment pipeline.

 Preferred Qualifications: Hiring companies prefer candidates holding a master's or doctoral degree in computer science or mathematics with working knowledge of modern programming languages like Python, Java, and Scala.
-Professionals with strong computer programming skills, expert mathematical skills, knowledge of cloud applications and computer languages, excellent communication and analytical skills and certifications like machine learning are usually preferred by these organizations.
+These organizations usually prefer professionals with strong computer programming skills, expert mathematical skills, knowledge of cloud applications and computer languages, excellent communication, and analytical skills, and certifications like machine learning.

 2. Robotic Scientist

-Robots can automate jobs but they require programmers working behind the scenes to ensure they function well.
-Robotic science is used for multiple functions from space exploration, healthcare, security to many other scientific fields.
+Robots can automate jobs, but they require programmers working behind the scenes to ensure they function well.
+Robotic science is used for multiple functions from space exploration, healthcare, security, too many other scientific fields.
 Their primary function is to build mechanical devices or robots who can perform tasks with commands from humans.
-Other necessary skills required for this role include writing and manipulating computer programs, collaborating with other specialists and developing prototypes.
+Other necessary skills required for this role include writing and manipulating computer programs, collaborating with other specialists, and developing prototypes.

-Preferred Qualifications: A bachelor’s degree in robotic engineering/mechanical engineering/electro-mechanical engineering/electrical engineering is a basic prerequisite.
-Companies also look for professionals with specializations in advanced mathematics, physical sciences, life sciences, computer science, computer-aided design and drafting (CADD), physics, fluid dynamics and materials science and related certifications.
+Preferred Qualifications: A bachelor’s degree in robotic engineering/mechanical engineering/electro-mechanical engineering/electrical engineering is an essential prerequisite.
+Companies also look for professionals with specializations in advanced mathematics, physical sciences, life sciences, computer science, computer-aided design and drafting (CADD), physics, fluid dynamics and materials science, and related AI certification.

 3. Data Scientist

 Preferred Qualifications: Data scientists are highly educated, with the majority holding master's or doctoral degree, though an advanced degree in computer science is preferred, it is not a prerequisite.
-The most desired technical skills are in-depth knowledge of SAS and/or R, Python coding, Hadoop platform, experience working on cloud tools like Amazon’s S3 and the ability to understand unstructured data.
-Non-technical skills required include strong communication and analytical skills, intellectual curiosity and business acumen.
+The most desired technical skills are in-depth knowledge of SAS and R, Python coding, Hadoop platform, experience working on cloud tools like Amazon’s S3, and the ability to understand unstructured data.
+Non-technical skills required include strong communication and analytical skills, intellectual curiosity, and business acumen.

 4. Research Scientist

-Preferred Qualifications: A master’s or doctoral degree in computer science, or in a related technical field or equivalent practical experience is the basic requirement for this role.
-Companies also tend to prefer professionals who possess skills such as parallel computing, artificial intelligence, machine learning, knowledge of algorithms and distributed computing and benchmarking.
+Preferred Qualifications: A master’s or doctoral degree in computer science or a related technical field or equivalent practical experience is the basic requirement for this role.
+Companies also tend to prefer professionals who possess skills such as parallel computing, artificial intelligence, machine learning, knowledge of algorithms, and distributed computing, and benchmarking.
 Alongside these qualifications, an in-depth understanding of computer architecture and strong verbal and written communication skills are recommended for those interested in this field.

 5. Business Intelligence Developer

 Business intelligence developers are in high demand.
-Their primary job is to analyze complex data and look for current business and market trends, thereby increasing profitability and efficiency of the organization.
+Their primary job is to analyze complex data and look for current business and market trends, thereby increasing the profitability and efficiency of the organization.
 Not only are they masters of strong technical and analytical skills, but they also have sound communication and problem-solving skills.
-They are responsible for designing, modeling, building and maintaining data for complex, extensive and highly accessible cloud-based data platforms.
+They are responsible for designing, modeling, building, and maintaining data for complex, extensive, and highly accessible cloud-based data platforms.